Xilinx/Vitis_Libraries/motor_control/docs/src/tutorial.rst

 * ``args_dc_src_mode``: decides where the external source of dc_link voltage for reference is coming from.
 0, the dc_link reference voltage is determined by the measured value of the ADC dc_link voltage; 1, the reference voltage is solely determined by the preset static register value for reference voltage.
 * ``args_sample_ii``: it can control the consumption rate of SVPWM_DUTY.
 The svpwm is producing the waveform every cycle.
 The default sample-ii value is 1.
    1. In the CSIM, the fifo is assumed to be infinitely large.
 Thus, all of the 10 inputs are able to be stacked into the fifo and produce exactly the same number of outputs.
 Thus, no matter of what sample-ii value is here, the CSIM result always remains same here.
-   2. In the COSIM, since we define the fifo depth as 4, the fifo can only take in the maximum number of 4 inputs.
-If the sample-ii is 1 clock cycle, while the downstream of PWM_GEN is consuming the data every 1000 cycles, the input fifo is soon stuffed full of 4 inputs and other 6 inputs are discarded immediately.
-However, if the sample-ii is set as 1000 clock cycles, every data will consume at a rate of 1000.
+   2. In the COSIM, since we define the fifo depth as four, the fifo can only take in the maximum number of four inputs.
+If the sample-ii is 1 clock cycle, while the downstream of PWM_GEN is consuming the data every 1000 cycles, the input fifo is soon stuffed full of four inputs and other six inputs are discarded immediately.
+However, if the sample-ii is set as 1000 clock cycles, every data consumes at a rate of 1000.
 It can guarantee that no data is going to be discarded.
 The COSIM behavior complies with the CSIM.
 * ``dc_link_adc``: is the measured value of ADC dc_link value.
 * ``V_ref``: is rounded value of dc_link_adc
 * ``ratio_compensate``: multiply with the duty_cycle in each channel to compensate the final synthesized voltage.